zackdraws/.dotfiles/README.md

 # Dotfiles
 - these are my dotfiles which controls the configuration of my computer. the .dotfiles are just the local settings stored on the computer and then I sync them here and then when I have to move to another computer I just download these .dotfiles and sync them to the programs that I use.

-# 1. to use these .dotfiles you will need to use the terminal (you can use these without a terminal but it won't update without using the terminal and you won't be able to sync them or automatically set them up.
-A user would basically
-have to drag and drop them, and then do that each time there is an update.)
+- to use these .dotfiles you will need to use the terminal (you can use these without a terminal but it won't update without using the terminal and you won't be able to sync them or automatically set them up.
+A user would basically have to drag and drop them, and then do that each time there is an update.)

-## 1. The Terminal - Use these recommended terminals
+## 1. The Terminal
+### - recommended terminals
-   *** !! if you are on windows use mingw64 or wsl - I would suggest mingw64 though not wsl because you will have to run wsl which is a virtual computer which will take up a lot of ram !! ** mingw64 (windows) - if you are on windows use this terminal
+- if you are on windows use mingw64 or wsl
+- I would recommend mingw64 > wsl
+    -	   mingw64 (windows) - if you are on windows use this terminal
-	   foot (linux/wsl) - if you are on linux and want a very quick lightweight terminal I would recommend this ghostty (mac/linux/wsl) - if you want something very fresh, dynamic and customizeable with a growing community of users and editors I would recommend ghostty kitty (mac/linux/wsl) - if you want something very stable use kitty.
+    -	   foot (linux/wsl) - if you are on linux and want a very quick lightweight terminal I would recommend this
+    -	   ghostty (mac/linux/wsl) - if you want something very fresh, dynamic and customizeable with a growing community of users and editors I would recommend ghostty
+    -	   kitty (mac/linux/wsl) - if you want something very stable use kitty.

 ## 1.2.
 Once you have a terminal picked out install git
    -     pacman -S mingw-w64-x86_64-git